 At this stage the MGC may then construct (at SIP level) a revised SDP Answer utilising the SDP Capability Negotiation framework.

 11.3 Example usage of enhanced SDP Media Capabilities Negotiation Support

-Clause 4.3 / [IETF MEDIACAPNEG] provides an example for latent configurations.
+Clause 4.3 / [IETF RFC 6871] provides an example for latent configurations.
 It considers the following (SIP) SDP Offer (Table 6):